ryanshrum/hacksaw/README.md

+#### Notice (4/17/2018):
+Unfortunately, due to not working with Craft anymore and a lack of time, I haven&rsquo;t been able to get Hacksaw updated for [Craft 3](https://craftcms.com/news/craft-3).
+I would recommend NY Studio's [Tyopgrify](https://github.com/nystudio107/craft-typogrify) or Top Shelf Craft&rsquo;s [Wordsmith](https://wordsmith.docs.topshelfcraft.com/) (which includes native backwards compatibility for Hacksaw).

+Additionally, if you would like to takeover as the maintainer of Hacksaw, please let me know and I will handover the reins.

+---

 # Hacksaw for Craft CMS

 A simple text truncation plugin for [Craft CMS](https://craftcms.com/) that takes your content and hacks it down to more manageable sizes.